cnizzardini/cakephp-swagger-bake/README.md

 SwaggerBake provides some optional Annotations for additional functionality.

 ##### `@SwagPaginator`
-Use @SwagPaginator on Controller actions that use the [CakePHP Paginator](https://book.cakephp.org/4/en/controllers/components/pagination.html).
-This will add the following query parameters to Swagger:
+Use @SwagPaginator on Controller actions using [CakePHP Paginator](https://book.cakephp.org/4/en/controllers/components/pagination.html).
+This will add the following query params to Swagger:
 - page
 - limit
 - sort